Haskell Indian Nations University: History

 In 1993, the Assistant Secretary for Indian Affairs, Ada Deer, approved that development, which had been built on expansion of the curricula and programs.
-It was renamed as Haskell Indian Nations University.
+It was renamed Haskell Indian Nations University.
 Haskell offered its first four-year baccalaureate degree program in elementary teacher education.
 Within a few years, Haskell had developed its own, specialized bachelor's degree program in American Indian Studies; Business Administration and Environmental Sciences degree programs soon followed.

 In 1994, Congress designated this college and 31 other tribal colleges as land-grant colleges, to provide them with benefits of related programs.

 At the turn of the 21st century, Haskell had become a tribal-based university with a curriculum serving general Native American and Alaska Native goals.
 In 2013 it had about 1,000 students.
 Today, Haskell's alumni work in numerous areas to serve Indian country and Alaska Native communities.

+The university faced national scrutiny in 2024 after a Bureau of Indian Education report revealed that university officials routinely failed to report or adequately respond to sexual harassment and assault complaints.
+The investigation found that students’ reports of sexual abuse were often ignored, and in some cases, survivors were denied support or faced retaliation, including expulsion following academic struggles related to their experiences.
+The BIE report also documented that accused individuals were sometimes allowed to remain on campus and that staff accused of misconduct were reassigned rather than disciplined.
+These findings led to a congressional hearing, where lawmakers criticized the university’s culture of neglect and the BIE’s inadequate oversight, prompting calls for policy reforms and improved campus safety measures.

+On February 14, 2025, in the middle of the school year, Haskell was forced to lay off a quarter of its staff due to budget cuts by the Trump administration.

 Campus

 The Haskell campus has 12 buildings that have been designated as U.S. National Historic Landmarks.
 In addition to its historic architecture, Haskell is recognized for its collection of public sculptures, murals, photographs, and paintings.
 Examples include the well-known sculpture, Comrade in Mourning, by Allan Houser.

 The Haskell-Baker Wetlands span approximately 640 acre on the south side of the Haskell campus.
 These wetlands are home to 243 species of birds, 21 species of fish, 22 species of reptiles, and 26 species of plants.
 This area serves as a feeding and breeding ground for the migratory birds that breed in Canada and migrate to Mexico and South America.
 The Northern Crawfish Frog is an endangered species and its critical habitat is the wetlands.